RichardMidnight/pi-safe/README.md

  - Seems to support backing up the live boot SD-card.
 You have to enable "allow root backup".
     CAUTION: Reboot first, close everything and don't use the system while it is backing up!
 Send your backup image to a different drive!

+ - Compatible with RPI Imager that comes with the pi.

+ - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.

  - This adds a graphical front-end to my 'sd' project which is a command-line version.